ahrnbom/abc4d/README.md

 - nvidia drivers directly from nvidia packaged for debian, this is by far the most stable approach from my experience
 - hyprland, a very competent and configurable window manager
 - noctalia, a set of cohesive desktop tools that work great on top of hyprland
+- a custom built service to notify the user about pending updates via apt and flatpak

 ## Current status